-I am directed by the Minister for Education and Skills to inform the Director / President of each Institute of Technology of changes to sick leave entitlements for all staff.
-Revised entitlements, which are set out in this Circular, apply to all staff irrespective of grade with effect from the 1st September 2014.
-This Circular should be read in conjunction with S.I.
-No. 124 of 2014.
-The regulations and procedures outlined in the Circular are required to be implemented by each employer with effect from the 1st September 2014 and all employees must adhere to the terms set out in the Circular.
+I am directed by the Minister for Education and Skills to inform employers of changes to sick leave entitlements for all staff in Education and Training Boards other than Teachers and Special Needs Assistants.
+Revised entitlements and arrangements, which are set out in the sick leave scheme which accompanies this letter, apply to such staff irrespective of grade with effect from the 1st September 2014.